Superior pharyngeal constrictor muscle: Insertion

-The fibers curve backward to be inserted into the pharyngeal raphe, being also prolonged by means of an aponeurosis to the pharyngeal spine on the basilar part of the occipital bone.
+The muscle's fibres extend posterior-ward from its origin to form the midline pharyngeal raphe which then attaches onto the pharyngeal tubercle (of the basilar part of the occipital bone).

 Innervation

-The superior pharyngeal constrictor muscle is innervated by the pharyngeal branch of the vagus nerve via the pharyngeal plexus.
+The superior pharyngeal constrictor muscle receives motor innervation from the pharyngeal plexus of vagus nerve.

+Vasculature

+Arterial supply is provided primarily by the pharyngeal branch of the ascending pharyngeal artery, and the tonsilar branch of the facial artery.

 Relations

 The interval between the upper border of the muscle and the base of the skull is closed by the pharyngeal aponeurosis, and is known as the sinus of Morgagni.

 There is an interval between superior pharyngeal constrictor and middle pharyngeal constrictor, this space contains glossopharyngeal nerve, lingual nerve and the stylopharyngeus muscle.

 The superior fibers arch beneath the levator veli palatini muscle and the Eustachian tube.

 Actions/movements

+Constriction of the muscle constricts the superior portion of the pharynx.

+Function

 As soon as the bolus of food is received in the pharynx, the elevator muscles relax, the pharynx descends, and the constrictors contract upon the bolus, conveying it downward into the esophagus.